IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios-swift-sdk.md

 ## Configuring {{site.data.keyword.amashort}} for Facebook authentication
 {: #facebook-auth-ios-configmca}

-After you  configure the Facebook Application ID and your Facebook Application to serve iOS clients, you can enable Facebook authentication in {{site.data.keyword.amashort}}.
+After you  configure the Facebook App ID and your Facebook Application to serve iOS clients, you can enable Facebook authentication in {{site.data.keyword.amashort}}.

 1. Open your app in the {{site.data.keyword.Bluemix}} dashboard.